Canonical quantisation of telegrapher's equations coupled by ideal nonreciprocal elements: Introduction

-In this article we propose a systematic procedure to quantize canonically Hamiltonians of light-matter models of transmission lines pointwise coupled through generic linear ideal circulator systems, i.e. coupled through a lumped nonreciprocal element localised at a point in space.
-In other words, nonreciprocal coupling between lumped, extended, and lumped and extended elements.
-This theory builds on and goes beyond previous works on canonical quantization in circuit QED~\cite{Devoret:1997,YurkeDenker:1984,Paladino:2003,Burkard:2004,Burkard:2005,Ulrich:2016} with couplings between extended and lumped elements~ \cite{ParraRodriguez:2018,Bamba:2014,Bergenfeldt:2012,Mortensen:2016,Malekakhlagh:2016,Malekakhlagh:2017,Minev:2021}, and lumped-element nonreciprocal networks \cite{ParraRodriguez:2019}.
-We introduce a description in terms of \emph{both} flux and charge variables \cite{Jeltsema:2009,Ulrich:2016} that allows us to complete the separation of variables program to fullness.
+In this article we propose a systematic procedure to quantise canonically Hamiltonians of light-matter models of transmission lines pointwise coupled through generic linear ideal circulator systems, i.e., coupled through a lumped nonreciprocal element localised at a point in space.
+In other words, we consider nonreciprocal coupling between extended (one-dimensional waveguides) elements, which can be additionally coupled to other lumped networks (containing capacitors, inductors, Josephson junctions, etc.).

+This theory builds on and goes beyond previous works on canonical quantisation in circuit QED~\cite{Devoret:1997,YurkeDenker:1984,Paladino:2003,Burkard:2004,Burkard:2005,Ulrich:2016} with couplings between extended and lumped elements~ \cite{ParraRodriguez:2018,Bamba:2014,Bergenfeldt:2012,Mortensen:2016,Malekakhlagh:2016,Malekakhlagh:2017,Minev:2021}, and lumped-element nonreciprocal networks \cite{ParraRodriguez:2019,Rymarz:2018,Rymarz:2021,Egusquiza:2022}.
+Because nonreciprocal elements introduce intrinsic constraints between charges and fluxes, we describe the circuits under consideration systematically in terms of \emph{both} flux and charge variables \cite{Jeltsema:2009,Ulrich:2016}.
 We make essential use of electromagnetic duality to show that the apparent redundancy is not a hindrance, and construct an explicit Hamiltonian.
-Furthermore, when coupled to other circuit lumped elements this construction mantains good ultraviolet behaviour \cite{Malekakhlagh:2017,ParraRodriguez:2018}, as we exemplify at the end with a circuit containing a Josephson junction coupled through a transmission line to a circulator.
+Furthermore, when coupled to other circuit lumped elements this construction maintains good ultraviolet behaviour \cite{Malekakhlagh:2017,ParraRodriguez:2018}, as we exemplify at the end with a circuit containing a Josephson junction coupled through a transmission line to a circulator.
 This theory enhances the quantum engineering toolbox to analyse and design complex superconducting circuits based on nonreciprocal elements.